edgio-docs/edgio-docs/guides/applications/v7/security/bot_rules.md

 -   It must contain the following mustache: {{BOT_MUSTACHE}}

-    This mustache is a placeholder for our JavaScript browser challenge.
+    This mustache is a placeholder for our JavaScript-based challenge.

     <Callout type="tip">